- Human Rights, Contemporary Issues, Docu-Drama, History, and Politics

 Despite the advice of his draft attorney to keep "a low profile, he formed Nonviolent Action, a peace

 group, with the support of Cesar Chavez and singer Joan Baez.
+The peace group's campaign to end the Vietnam war reached the halls of Congress with the help of Sen. George McGovern.

 Viewers will see many amazing parallels between the polarization of the sixties and today's divided America.
 The doc is intended to carry on the altruistic spirit of the sixties and promote social justice and peace through nonviolence.